cslu-nlp/PerceptronixPointNever/README.md

 ========================

-This is an implementation of part-of-speech tagging using the averaged percetron to train an HMM, as described in Collins 2002.
-As in Collins' paper, the features used are the same as those used by Ratnaparkhi (1996), except that the same features (including orthographic features) are used for "rare" and "non-rare" words.
+This is an implementation of part-of-speech tagging using the averaged perceptron algorithm to train an HMM, as described in Collins 2002.
+As in Collins' paper, the features used are the same as those used by Ratnaparkhi (1996),except that the same features (including orthographic features) are used for "rare" and "non-rare" words.

 IOB NP-chunking support may be added at a later date.